 Only eligible employees are entitled to take FMLA leave.
-An eligible employee is one who:Has worked for the University for at least 12 months;
+An eligible employee is one who:

-- This worked for the University for at least 12 months, (The 12 months of employment do not have to be consecutive.
-That means any time previously worked for the University could, in most cases, be used to meet the 12month requirement). - Has at least 1,250 hours of service for the University during the 12 month period immediately preceding the leave.
+- Has worked for the University for at least 12 months; (The 12 months of employment do not have to be consecutive.
+That means any time previously worked for the University could, in most cases, be used to meet the 12-month requirement). - Has at least 1,250 hours of service for the University during the 12 month period immediately preceding the leave.
 (Hours worked include overtime hours worked, but exclude paid time off, leaves of absences and layoffs).